Malek0007/my_chatot/README.md

 **My Chatbot**

-The app is a Flask-based chatbot web application that uses NLP and a deep learning model (trained with Keras and TensorFlow) to interact with users.
+It is a Flask-based chatbot web application that uses NLP and a deep learning model (trained with Keras and TensorFlow) to interact with users.
 It classifies user inputs (sentences) into predefined intents and responds accordingly.